Who is your Mahram and Non-Mahram?

 Is My Husband’s Nephew My Mahram?

 No, your husband’s nephew is not your mahram.
-Hence, it is strictly instructed that you wear a hijab around him.
+Hence, it is strictly instructed that you observe hijab around him.
 However, in the case that you have breastfed him (within the first two or two and a half years), then the rules of mahram by fosterage will be applied.

 Summary – Who Is Your Mahram?